Shah Rezza

 Raja Rezza Shah bin Raja Aman Shah (born Raja Shah Zurin bin Raja Aman Shah; 26 January 1961), better known as Shah Rezza is a Malaysian actor and member of Kelantan and Perak royal families.
-He rose to fame in his acting career in the 1980s, and is known for starring in the film Ali Setan (1985), Marah-Marah Sayang (1987) and Kolej 56 (1989).
+He rose to fame in his acting career in the 1980s, and is known for starring in the films Ali Setan (1985), Marah-Marah Sayang (1987) and Kolej 56 (1989).

 His appearance in the field of acting, contemporaneous with Sabree Fadzil, Ridzuan Hashim, Mustapha Kamal, Liza Abdullah, Ogy Ahmad Daud and Raja Noor Baizura.

 Early life

 Shah Rezza was born on 26 January 1961 and is the youngest brother of two siblings.
 He studied restoration and conservation of period property at London's world-renowned Inchbald School of Design.

 Career

 Shah Rezza began his career as a model at the age of 14 in the 1970s.

 He then continued his career in the entertainment industry in 1981 in the film Mangsa.
 Only in 1985, he became famous through the film Ali Setan directed by Tan Sri Jins Shamsuddin.
 Then, he was cast with Dato' M. Nasir and Pyan Habib in the film Kembara Seniman Jalanan directed by Nasir Jani in 1986.

 During the 1980s, Shah Rezza teamed up with other stars like Uji Rashid, Ahmad Fauzee, Faizal Hussein and others in RTM's entertainment shows Mekar Sejambak and Hiburan Minggu Ini.

 In 1997, he turned music producer for the album titled Pedoman, which featured spiritual songs by fellow singer-actors Nassier Wahab, Ebby Saiful, Ahmad Fauzee and Syed Sobrie.

 Shah Rezza developed his business acumen by forming his own company, Nusantara Gems, which planned the wedding of pop queen Dato' Sri Siti Nurhaliza and businessman Dato' Sri Khalid Mohamad Jiwa on 21 August 2006.

 Since 2006, he has been organising the annual International Islamic Fashion Festival, a celebration of traditional and modern fashion, and its fusion with an Islamic theme.

 Shah Rezza released a sequel album in 2013 titled Pedoman 2, which contained songs written and composed by Fauzi Marzuki, Habsah Hassan, Melly Goeslow, S. Atan and Akbar Nawab.